12 typical mistakes Polish people make when they speak English

 - Reliance on the present continuous tense due to Polish only having one present tense - "I’m working as teacher" ("I work as a teacher" is better)

-- Infinitive as -ing forms - English -ing forms usually correspond to Polish infinitives, so a Polish person might say "I enjoy to play chess" instead of "I enjoy playing chess"
+- Infinitive as -ing forms - English -ing forms usually correspond to Polish infinitives, so a Polish person might say "I enjoy to play chess" instead of the correct "I enjoy playing chess"

 - Prepositions - the Polish preposition na, for example, can usually be translated to on in English, but not always: